-Note: As described in Section 6.1.2.4, the selection of the appropriate coding system for use may be based on local policy or national regulation.>
+NA

 HL7 FHIR Content Modules

 CarePlan

 A care plan represents concerns, goals and interventions.
 Concerns are in the CarePlan resource under the addresses element.
 Care plan goals are references of the goal element.
 Interventions are found under activity either by referencing specified resources or by specifying in-line activity details.
 A care plan typically involves collaboration between care team members.
 The participant element is used for members of the care team.